American Civil War

 So the only Union artillery firing back during the Confederate bombardment was that of II Corps' 31 guns.
 And it was they who took the harshest pounding, losing almost half their guns.
 Some of the batteries were hit so hard that they barely had enough men left to man the guns that were left.

 One of these collateral targets was the Leicester house, where Meade had set up his headquarters.
 So many shots came crashing through the light frame farmhouse, and had killed so many of the horses lucklessly tethered in the front yard, that Meade and his staff were forced to move their operations a few hundred yards south to barn on the Taneytown Road.
-But this, too, was taking a lot of overshot shells and cannon balls.
-So they were forced to move once again further northwest, to Power's Hill.
-The result of this was that nobody could find Meade's headquarters (the lucky orderly he had left at Leicester house as a human forwarding address took it upon himself to leave, as well).
+At the beginning of the bombardment, when Meade and his staff were enjoying lunch in the yard, one of the orderlies was cut in two by a roundshot, spoiling everyone's appetite.
+But this headquarters, too, was taking a lot of overshot shells and cannon balls.
+So Meade's staff was forced to move once again further northwest, to Power's Hill.
+The result of this was that nobody could find Meade's headquarters.
+(The lucky orderly he had left at Leicester house as a human forwarding address took it upon himself to leave, as well.
+He had just seen what happened to his fellow enlisted man.)

 But the biggest unintended consequence of the incompetent Confederate gunnery was that rounds were finding their way back to Hunt's artillery reserve, as well as the army's ammunition park.
 Ferguson, the acting commander of the park at the time, moved the five reserve batteries as well as all the ammunition caissons south into the shadow of Little Round Top.
 This was prudent but it had the consequence of putting the reserve artillery and ammunition several hundred yards (and vital minutes) further away from Cemetery Ridge.
 When Hunt rode back to retrieve a battery to shove into the fight, he was disconcerted to find an empty field and a lone artilleryman who had been left to tell him where everybody had gone.